leehwasu96/Global-Planner/README.md

+# Global Planner
-# This repository is for designing and validating a global planner <br>
+## This repository is for designing and validating a global planner <br>
-# that calculates the global path for autonomous mobility.
+## that calculates the global path for autonomous mobility.